bentoml/OpenLLM/README.md

 openllm build opt --adapter-id ./path/to/adapter_id --build-ctx .
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> We will gradually roll out support for fine-tuning all models.
-> Currently, the models supporting fine-tuning with OpenLLM include: OPT, Falcon, and LlaMA.
+> Fine-tuning support is still experimental and currently only works with PyTorch backend. vLLM support is coming soon.

 ## 🥅 Playground and Chat UI